haleyturner02/EEEL489R_11SMR/CAD/README.md

 # CAD Files
-ALl CAD files used for designing housing of parent/child devices
+All CAD files used for designing housing of parent/child devices